porterbmoody/datascienceisawsome/docs/intro.md

 - **Panels** - You can display different panels below the editor region for output or debug information, errors and warnings, or an integrated terminal.
 Panel can also be moved to the right for more vertical space.
 Each time you start VS Code, it opens up in the same state it was in when you last closed it.
 The folder, layout, and opened files are preserved.

-**Microsoft provides a [great tutorial](https://code.visualstudio.com/docs/python/data-science-tutorial) to get you through the following sections if you would like to follow their guide.**
+**Microsoft provides a [great python tutorial](https://code.visualstudio.com/docs/python/python-tutorial) and [python data science](https://code.visualstudio.com/docs/python/data-science-tutorial) to get you through the following sections if you would like to follow their guides.**

 #### VS Code Python Extension